Experts are warning that a summer heatwave across Europe could lead to a surge in coronavirus infections.

 Embrace the indoors

-If you're on holiday somewhere experiencing high temperatures you are not used to, try to keep your activity levels low for the first few days and let your body acclimatise.
+If you're experiencing high temperatures you are not used to, try to keep your activity levels low for the first few days and let your body acclimatise.

-If you need to travel around somewhere hot, try to do it when the weather is at its coolest: early or late in the day.
+If you need to travel around, try to do it when the weather is at its coolest: early or late in the day.

 If you chose to exercise in heatwaves, listen to your body - it will be under greater strain than in usual conditions so your usual limits may be different.